nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 To implement and use a new framing protocol, do the following:

-1. Implement the abstract class `FramingProtocolInterface` as discussed in the next section.
+1. Implement the abstract class `FramingProtocolInterface` as discussed in Section 2.1.
 This class defines helper operations used when framing a packet.

-1. Implement the abstract class `FramingProtocol` as discussed in the next section.
+1. Implement the abstract class `FramingProtocol` as discussed in Section 2.1.
 This class defines the operation of framing a data packet.

 1. Instantiate the class implemented in step 1.